jfried16/Joshua-Friedman-Structure-of-Programming-Languages-Project/README.md

 Garbage Collection is when an automatic process, known as a garbage collector, frees up memory that a program does not reference again.

 # Variable Typing
-Depending ont the language varibles can be either dynamically typed or statically typed.
+Depending on the language variables can be either dynamically typed or statically typed.

 - Dynamic Typing:
   - Types are assigned at runtime based on what type of value the variable contains.
 Therefore, types do not need to be explicitly stated.